Zero-knowledge LLM hallucination detection and mitigation through fine-grained cross-model consistency: Introduction

 \item We demonstrate how leveraging prompting variations (adding dynamic semantic-preserving alterations to the input prompt) and cross-model consistency checking (comparing outputs across different model architectures) provide more robust detection than single-model approaches, improving detection F1 scores by 6-39\% on the FELM dataset~\cite{zhao2023felm} compared to state-of-the-art methods.

-\item We present an interpretable multi-stage mitigation pipeline that applies targeted corrections only to problematic segments identified through fine-grained analysis while maintaining coherence and completeness through cross-model reasoning feedback, achieving 7-8 absolute percentage points improvement in answer accuracy on the GPQA-diamond dataset~\cite{rein2024gpqa}.
+\item We present an interpretable multi-stage mitigation pipeline that applies targeted corrections only to problematic segments identified through fine-grained analysis while maintaining coherence and completeness through cross-model reasoning feedback, achieving up to 9 absolute percentage points improvement in answer accuracy on the GPQA-diamond dataset~\cite{rein2024gpqa}.

-\item We provide comprehensive empirical evidence showing that the integration of diverse sampling strategies with targeted correction significantly outperforms existing approaches in the zero-knowledge setting, with quantitative ablation studies identifying the relative contribution of each system component.
+\item We provide comprehensive empirical evidence showing that the integration of diverse sampling strategies with targeted correction significantly outperforms existing approaches in the zero-knowledge setting,\footnote{Zero-knowledge refers to requiring no external knowledge sources (e.g., databases, search APIs), not cryptographic zero-knowledge proofs.} with quantitative ablation studies identifying the relative contribution of each system component.

 \end{itemize}